epsy/clize/docs/compositing.rst

 Using a composed function to process arguments to a parameter
 -------------------------------------------------------------

-You can use `clize.parameters.argument_decorator` to have a second function process an argument while still being able to use parameters of its own:
+You can use `clize.parameters.argument_decorator` to have a separate function process an argument while adding parameters of its own.
+It's like having a mini argument parser just for one argument:

 .. code-block:: python